mingboiz/portfolio_optimization/README.md

 # Portfolio Optimization with Quadratic Transaction Costs

-`arxiv` is our final report, `market_impact_final` is our documented code for the implementation of the Market Impact Model as stated in Frazzini et al (2018).  `code` is our backtesting using alphas from non-linear factor modelling on US equities using RNNs.
-This includes implementation for the Optimized Market Impact portfolio and the Optimized Mean-Variance portfolio.
+- `arxiv` is our final report.
+- `market_impact_final` is our documented code for the implementation of the Market Impact Model in Frazzini et al (2018), to estimate the transaction cost of any arbitrary trade.
+- `code` is our backtesting using alphas from non-linear factor modelling on US equities using RNNs, which also includes implementation for the Optimized Market Impact portfolio and the Optimized Mean-Variance portfolio.
+- `pf_daily-final` and `pf_results-final` contains our backtest results.
+- Macquarie Quant Alpha Model numbers are taken from Borghi & Giuliano (2020).

 ## Results